nex-maximus/hackathon.genai.team-jedi-hackathon-dev/docs_src/index.md

 The microservice for the business logic is developed using the the golang-based Edgex app services.
 Sound Classification microservice sends POST request with the inference data to the business logic microservice.
 Here the inference results are stored in the InfluxDB which are then queried to display the results on the Grafana dashboard.

-### Data Export Application Service

-This is a golang-based EdgeX example that provides the ability to export data from the EdgeX Stack.
-The example allows EdgeX Events and Reading to be sent to InfluxDB using line protocol.
-This project utilizes the exporter to take data sent via MQTT on a specified topic and export it to InfluxDB using the MQTT Sender, a topic specific to InfluxDB and Telegraf.

 ## How It Works

 ![Architecture diagram of the hackathon project showing how each service communicates to move data from the sound detection pipeline to receiving an email notification.](./images/Hackathon_TeamJediarch.jpg)